Table of Contents[Hide][Show]

 - Pour the water into a medium saucepan and add the elderberries, ginger, cinnamon, and cloves.

-- Bring to a boil and then uncover and reduce to a simmer for about 45 minutes to 1 hour until the liquid has reduced by almost half.
+- Bring to a boil and then uncover and reduce to a simmer for about 30 to 45 minutes until the liquid has reduced by almost half.

 - Mash the berries carefully using a spoon or other flat utensil.